 This application of risk-based inspection planning to mooring lines was originally suggested as a joint industry project, but failed to gain a sufficient number of sponsors.
 It has now been carried out on behalf of Statoil.
 Permission to publish this work is gratefully acknowledged.
 The material presented herein should not necessarily be taken to represent the views of Statoil or of DNV.
 Note also that some input data have been changed to separate the results presented here from the actual ship that was originally analysed.
-Cooperation from DNV colleagues Bjørn Klasen, Agnar Karlsen and Gudfinnur Sigurdsson is also gratefully acknowledged.
+Cooperation from Statoil colleagues, Petter Nyborg, Sigvald Kleppe and Per Terje Wold, and DNV colleagues, Bjørn Klasen, Agnar Karlsen and Gudfinnur Sigurdsson, is also gratefully acknowledged.